-Welcome to the June 17 edition of EYE.
+Welcome to the December issue of EYE.
 Inside you will find a wide variety of articles that mix best practice, research, policy, latest developments, expert opinion and practical applications.
-This month, we have opinion articles from:
+This month, we have Opinion articles from:

 WHAT'S IN THE CURRENT ISSUE

 Monthly issues of EYE delivered to your door

 Access to over 9,000 pages of searchable content in our online database